-A team of scientists from 12 universities in eight countries is working to develop a new strain of hyperefficient, drought-resistant rice known as C4.
-It produces a greater yield in warmer temperatures while using less water.
-As a result of this increased efficiency, this rice also has greater drought resistance.
+Now this group of scientists from around the world is working to create a strain of hyperefficient rice resistant to the effects of climate change; it produces a greater yield in warmer temperatures while using less water.
+As a result of this increased efficiency, C4 plants also have greater drought resistance.
 "C4 plants grow in hotter, drier areas," says Julian Hibberd, a professor at Cambridge University.
 "They have a better tolerance for periods of low water supply."